Small deeds make big changes!

 We protect what we love

-The Nature Park Karwendel was named Austrian nature park of the year 2020.
-Not only the natural but also the cultural environment which has characterized the landscape for centuries is protected.
-Together they form a beautiful symbiosis worth preserving.
+The Nature Park Karwendel has been named Austria's Nature Park of the Year 2020.
+It protects not only the natural environment but also the cultural heritage that has shaped the landscape for centuries.
+Together, they form a beautiful symbiosis worth preserving.

 The Karwendel, Austria's largest nature park, begins on the western shore of Lake Achensee.
-Bizarre rock formations meet lush green alpine meadows, rushing torrents flow through small valleys, providing a natural habitat for various animals and plants.
-To protect this unique natural landscape, the forerunner of today's nature park was founded in 1928 and has existed within its current boundaries since 1989.
-Rather than closing the area off for visitors, the aim is to foster the coexistence between humans and nature.
+Here, bizarre rock formations meet lush green alpine meadows, and rushing torrents flow through small valleys, providing a natural habitat for a variety of animals and plants.
+To protect this unique landscape, the precursor to today's nature park was established in 1928 and has existed within its current boundaries since 1989.
+Rather than restricting visitor access, the aim is to promote the coexistence of humans and nature

-The chief keeper of this fragile coexistence is Anton Heufelder, managing director of the nature park.
-Every year, he and his team undertake numerous projects which serve the protection and revitalization of nature, and in addition, provide a memorable experience to visitors.
-One of these projects is the restoration of the moors in the area of the Achenwald and Bächental.
-These biotopes in the Karwendel are around 10,000 to 15,000 years old.
-In the 1960s and 1970s, however, they were drained to make the area usable for forestry and agriculture.
+The chief steward of this delicate balance is Anton Heufelder, managing director of the nature park.
+Each year, he and his team undertake numerous projects to protect and revitalise nature, while at the same time providing memorable experiences for visitors.
+One such project is the restoration of the moors in the Achenwald and Bächental areas.
+These biotopes in the Karwendel mountains are around 10,000 to 15,000 years old.
+However, they were drained in the 1960s and 1970s to make the land suitable for forestry and agriculture.

 Nature conservation projects